 Series F securities are available to investors who are clients of dealers that do not make a suitability determination or investors who have a fee-based account with their dealer and whose dealer has signed an agreement with us.
 Instead of paying sales charges, investors buying Series F securities may pay fees to their dealer for investment advice (where applicable) and other services.
 We do not pay any commissions to dealers in respect of Series F securities, and we generally charge a lower management fee.

-If you cease to be eligible to hold Series F securities, we may change your Series F securities for Series A securities of the same Fund under the Front End Sales Charge option.
+If you cease to be eligible to hold Series F securities, we have the right to switch your Series F securities to Series A securities of the same Fund under the Front End Sales Charge option or we may redeem your Series F securities on 30 days written notice.